 Through the unique, InterCoast experience, you will be equipped to meet the highest expectations of your future employers through the course of study available.
 Don’t settle for less!

 The InterCoast faculty is comprised of experienced industry veterans who possess job-related knowledge, skills, and enthusiasm in teaching.
 They are sensitive to your needs as a student and concerned for your progress.
 You will work with current resource materials, and learn counseling theories inside an atmosphere conducive to learning.
-Now you can obtain success in your Alcohol and Drug Counseling Studies Program!

 |16 General Education Credits||Credit|